Josh Auty

-Joshua Liam Auty (born 8 September 1990) in Mirfield, West Yorkshire, is a British speedway rider.
+Joshua Liam Auty (born 8 September 1990, in Mirfield, West Yorkshire) is a British speedway rider.

 Career

 Auty was part of the Scunthorpe Scorpions team that won the Conference League Four-Team Championship, held on 18 May 2007 at Plymouth Coliseum.

 On 10 September 2007, Auty was signed to the Coventry Bees to ride in the Elite League.
-On 21 September 2007, Auty was selected to represent Great Britain for the 2007 Under 21-World Cup Final.
+On 21 September 2007, he was selected to represent Great Britain for the 2007 Under 21-World Cup Final.
 Auty was Conference League Rider's championship runner up in 2007, held at Rye House, losing out to his Scunthorpe teammate Tai Woffinden.